micheleberetta98/unibg-thesis-template/README.md

 3. Start writing in LaTeX, the structure is already setup for you
 4. Use `make` to create the PDF

-You can also copy the file to Overleaf or any other LaTeX editing software you like.
+You can also copy the files to Overleaf or any other LaTeX editing software you like.

 ## Usage and options